albertattard/java-boot-camp/docs/11-collections/03-sets.md

 ## HashSet

-[`HashSet`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/HashSet.html) is an implementation of the `Set` interface based on [hash functions and buckets](https://en.wikipedia.org/wiki/Hash_table), as shown in the following image.
+[`HashSet`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/HashSet.html) is an implementation of the `Set` interface based on [hash functions and buckets](https://en.wikipedia.org/wiki/Hash_table), as shown in the following diagram.

 ![HashSet-Buckets.png]({{ '/assets/images/HashSet-Buckets.png' | absolute_url }})

 A `HashSet` can be seen as a list of lists, where elements are placed in the bucket they belong.
-A hash function is used to determine the bucket the elements belongs to, as shown in the following image.
+A hash function is used to determine the bucket the elements belongs to, as shown in the following diagram.

 ![HashSet-Buckets-Hash-Function.png]({{ '/assets/images/HashSet-Buckets-Hash-Function.png' | absolute_url }})

-The `HashSet` will use the element's [`hashCode()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#hashCode()) method to determine the bucket to which the element belongs, then the [`equals()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#equals(java.lang.Object)) method to determine whether this already exists within the bucket, as shown in the following image.
+The `HashSet` will use the element's [`hashCode()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#hashCode()) method to determine the bucket to which the element belongs, then the [`equals()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#equals(java.lang.Object)) method to determine whether this already exists within the bucket, as shown in the following diagram.

 ![HashSet-Buckets-HashCode-Equals.png]({{ '/assets/images/HashSet-Buckets-HashCode-Equals.png' | absolute_url }})